 MBA programs typically require a thesis project or capstone, which learners complete in their specialization area toward the end of their program.
 Thesis or capstone requirements can impact the total cost and/or length of a program.

 What type of jobs does this degree prepare you for?

-What jobs can you get with an MBA? — think leadership.
-Online MBA programs serve professionals across industries, with learned skills applicable to different types of business.
-Graduates who have an online MBA are ready to make decisions on production, strategy, budget, promotion, and staff.
-Career paths include hospital CEO, marketing director, financial analyst, healthcare manager, human resources manager, IT manager, and chief technology officer.
+Professionals with an MBA often pursue leadership positions.
+Online MBA programs prepare learners for roles across industries, providing skills applicable to many different types of business.
+Graduates of online MBA programs gain the knowledge and skills necessary to make decisions about production, strategy, budgeting, promotion, and staffing.
+Common careers for graduates include hospital CEOs, marketing directors, financial analysts, healthcare managers, human resources managers, IT managers, and chief technology officers.

 What's the average salary for someone who holds this degree?